Flow-Launcher/Flow.Launcher/README.md

 <img src="https://user-images.githubusercontent.com/6903107/207159348-8b0c7a2b-0836-4764-916b-e0236087f7f3.png" width="400">

-- Display the date and time when the search window is triggered.
+- Display date and time in search window.

 ### Drag & Drop

 <img src="https://user-images.githubusercontent.com/6903107/207159486-1993510f-09f2-4e33-bba7-4ca59ca1bc5a.png" width="500">

-- Drag an item to Discord or computer location.
+- Drag a file/folder to File Exlporer, or even Discord.
-- The target program determines whether the drop is to copy or move the item (can change via <kbd>Ctrl</kbd> or <kbd>Alt</kbd>), and the operation is displayed on the mouse cursor.
+- Copy/move behavior can be change via <kbd>Ctrl</kbd> or <kbd>Shift</kbd>, and the operation is displayed on the mouse cursor.

 ### Custom Shortcut